1st Day Box Office Collection: Mahesh Babu's Sarileru Neekevvaru takes a Humongous Start

 Directed by Anil Ravipudi, the much-awaited Telugu action film has received mixed reviews from critics because some have found it disappointing while rest are in favour.
 From the audience, it has got a thumbs up which is a positive sign and will help to sustain strongly at the box office.

 On Saturday, Sarileru Neekevvaru has started the journey at a terrific note in the morning.
-The film has remained rock-solid throughout the day and managed to register a record opening of 36 crores gross from 1000+ screens across Andhra Pradesh & Telangana.
+The film has remained rock-solid throughout the day and managed to register a record opening of 32.77 crores shares from 1000+ screens across Andhra Pradesh & Telangana.

 On Sunday, Sarileru Neekevvaru is expected to witness a dent in business due to another major Telugu release, Allu Arjun & Pooja Hegde starrer Ala Vaikunthapurramuloo.
 The dubbed Telugu version of Rajinikanth’s Darbar is also diverting some audience toward itself.